Back to Neural ODEs Hub

 nn.init.zeros_(self.net[-1].bias)

-This means the initial dynamics are $d\mathbf{y}/dt \approx 0$, so $\mathbf{y}(1) \approx \mathbf{y}(0)$.
-The Neural ODE starts as an approximate identity map and gradually learns to deform the space.
-This dramatically improves optimization stability.
+At initialization, the dynamics are $d\mathbf{y}/dt \approx 0$, so $\mathbf{y}(1) \approx \mathbf{y}(0)$.
+The network starts as an approximate identity map and gradually learns to deform the space.
+Without this, random initial dynamics can push states to extreme values and destabilize the solver.

 The Neural ODE Layer